occrp/kuvert/README.md

 User, group, `uid`, and `gid` of the user that will be created in the docker container and under which `kuvert` will be run.

+ - `KUVERT_TEMP_DIR` (default: `/tmp/kuvert`)

+Temporary files directory.
+It will be created.
+Make sure it matches the `tempdir` option from the config file.

  - `KUVERT_HOME` (default: `/home/kuvert`)

-Home directory of the user `kuvet` will be run under in the container.
+Home directory of the user `kuvert` will be run under in the container.
 It will be created.
 It's used as base directory for `KUVERT_*_DIR` envvars described below.

  - `KUVERT_LOGS_DIR` (default: `$KUVERT_HOME/logs`)